braze-inc/braze-docs/_docs/_api/endpoints/subscription_groups.md

 layout: featured

 #Required
-description: "This landing page explains and lists the Braze Subscription Groups Endpoints for Email and SMS."
+description: "This landing page explains and lists the Braze subscription groups endpoints for email and SMS."
 page_type: landing
 search_tag: Endpoint